SoCXin/doc/docs/integration/ci/appveyor.rst

 .. _ci_appveyor:

 AppVeyor
 ========

-`AppVeyor <http://www.appveyor.com/about>`_ is an open-source hosted, distributed continuous integration service used to build and test projects hosted at `GitHub <http://en.wikipedia.org/wiki/GitHub>`_ on Windows family systems.
+`AppVeyor <http://www.appveyor.com/about>`_ is an open-source hosted, distributed continuous level1 service used to build and test projects hosted at `GitHub <http://en.wikipedia.org/wiki/GitHub>`_ on Windows family systems.